 We are delighted to be hosting classes during the pandemic!

-Before attending our classes we ask that you ensure you have read and follow the 3 guidance documents below
+Before attending our 'in person' classes we ask that you ensure you have read and follow the 3 guidance documents below

 DNA COVID Outbreak Procedure and